2025 Addiction Medicine Virtual Spring Conference

 Second(s)

-Below is the virtual agenda for the 2024 Addiction Medicine Conference.
+Below is the virtual agenda for the 2025 Addiction Medicine Conference.
 Session titles, speakers and agenda are subject to change.
-The virtual option includes two pre-selected workshops, Addiction Medicine 101 and 201.
+The virtual option includes two pre-selected workshops.
 CME/CE credits are pending approval.
 To receive CME/CE credits you must attend this conference live, either in-person or virtually.
 Agenda updates for the 2025 conference will be posted here as available.

 • Welcome and Opening Remarks – Sara McEwen, MD, MPH and Michael Baca-Atlas, MD, FASAM